 - Tiers and thresholds: They’re suitable for the individual product level, or the volume level.
 For example, sell one to 10 washers, get five points per washer.
 Sell 11 to 20 washers, get 10 points per washer.
 Or, at the headquarters level, purchase between 20K and 50K units, get a 5% rebate.
 50K to 100K, 7% rebate, and then accelerate further as appropriate.
 If the reseller is continually improving on the previous year’s performance, you can add a growth component—say, an additional flat 10 percent across the board for maintaining loyalty.
 Because loyalty is the point.

 Eventually, once a company reaches a certain threshold, they can become the proverbial “silver” partner, or “gold” partner, or “platinum” partner, and you can leverage those statuses to increase their rewards.
 Once you have solid data on how people react to your incentives, you can recognize typical patterns and personas and develop plans to move your partners up in the hierarchy accordingly.
 In this way, growth can be increased incrementally, because you can only sell so many washers to so many people a month.
 And with that incremental growth comes a true and profitable partner relationship.

 Where Sales Come From Determines if You Need to Incent Your Customer

-All incentive programs have changing behaviour as their central goal.
-We recommend incenting to change a lot of behaviour.
+All incentive programs have changing behavior as their central goal.
+We recommend incenting to change a lot of behavior.